 Imir Metushi (Presenter)

 Bio: Imir finished his BS in Chemistry from York University (Toronto, Canada) specializing in analytical chemistry.
 He then went to pursue a Ph.D in Pharmacology at the University of Toronto where he developed an interest in biomarker development for adverse drug reactions (ADRs).
 He did a one year post doc at the La Jolla Institute for Allergy and Immunology where he worked on the development of immunoassays used to pre screen for drugs that could have an HLA-linked ADR.
-His interests are in biomarker discovery as well as performing immunoassay and mass spectrometry applications utilized in the clinical chemistry laboratory.
-Imir graduated from the Clinical Chemistry fellowship program at UC San Diego and is currently working as a laboratory director for LabCorp (Esoterix site in Calabasas).
+He has 11 first author publications in high quality journals and has given several oral presentations in meetings such as: Society of Toxicology and Gordon Conference on Drug Metabolism.
+His interests are in biomarker discovery as well as performing mass spectrometry applications utilized in the toxicology laboratory.
+He is currently a Clinical Chemistry Fellow at UCSD.

 References & Acknowledgements: